-- 1. Preparation of the Pre-Tenure Review Portfolio by the Faculty Member according to the guidelines as described in 205.04.2. - a.
-Faculty Members are strongly encouraged to consult with their administrator or senior colleagues prior to submitting their portfolio.
-Following the due date for submission, the Faculty Member may not make any further modification to the portfolio. - 2.
+- 1. Preparation of the Pre-Tenure Review Portfolio by the Faculty Member - 2.
 Review at the Department Level (Department chair/Associate Dean & Departmental Review Committee, if one exists) - 3.
 Review at the School Level (College or School Promotion and Tenure Review Committee & Dean).